 If you are a gardener in any other part of the world, how do you translate USDA hardiness zones into your planting zone?
 There are numerous websites dedicated to indicating hardiness zones outside U.S. borders.
 Each country has a similar designation for the specific conditions within its borders.
 Let’s go over some of the most commonly used plant hardiness zones.

-The United States, Canada and the U.K. provide easy to read hardiness zone maps.
+The United States, Canada, and the U.K. provide easy to read hardiness zone maps.
 These indicate where a plant is capable of growing by providing the lowest minimum temperature the specimen can withstand.
 These are defined by climactic conditions and divided into geographic locations.
-World hardiness zones differ dependent upon the climate, so an African gardener, for instance, will need the plant hardiness zones for Africa and, more specifically, for their part of the country.
+World hardiness zones differ dependent upon the climate, so a South African gardener, for instance, will need the plant hardiness zones for South Africa and, more specifically, for their part of the country.